Gahyunlee23/Lee_Gahyu_HeroukuTest/README.md

 # Herouku Test
-For the favorite thing hw, should link github and herouku linked.
+Build simple one page about the favorite product and link github with heroku.

 ## Usage